 - Community building and networking: We put a priority on the power that a networked community can have in addressing the challenging issues of racial justice and racial equity.
 We hope that Advisory Committee members leave the program having formed strong bonds with fellow participants, strengthening our state’s progressive community and our ability to respond in coordinated, collaborative, and creative ways to justice and equity challenges.

 - Training and capacity-building around issues of racial justice and racial equity: We recognize that racial justice and racial equity are complex social, economic, and historical concepts.
 For this reason, we are building into the grantmaking process an explicit commitment to training and capacity-building related to these themes.

 - Co-creation of knowledge and collective learning about racial justice and racial equity in Maine: We also recognize that there exists in our community incredible knowledge, experience, relationships, and expertise about racial justice and racial equity that can be brought to bear for our collective benefit.
 For this reason, we will also incorporate explicit opportunities for the grantmaking committee to identify and connect around their personal experience and wisdom.

 - Discussion, deliberation, and decision-making about our Racial Justice and Racial Equity grants: Fundamental to the grantmaking process is a broadly democratic practice that engages a range of voices and perspectives in our decision-making.
-To this end, we will engage the committee in a collective and collaborative process of reviewing, evaluating and deciding which organization should receive the 2017 Grants for Change funds.
+To this end, we will engage the advisory committee in a collective and collaborative process of reviewing, evaluating and deciding which organization should receive the 2019 Grants for Change funds.

-Additional Questions about the Grantmaking Committee
+Additional Questions about the Grantmaking Advisory Committee

-- All committee members will be drawn from the pool of individuals who participate as proposal readers in the first round.
+- All advisory committee members will be drawn from the pool of individuals who participate as proposal readers in the first round.

 - The members will be selected by Maine Initiatives staff and Board.